codedbydumi/Pharmacy-Management-System/README.md

 🧼 Modern UI: Built with responsive and clean design using modern front-end tools.

 🛠️ Built With:
-ASP.NET Core / C# for the backend API
+ASP.NET Core / C# for the backend API ,
-React.js or Blazor (based on your stack) for the frontend MSSQL for database management
+React.js  for the frontend ,
+MSSQL for database management ,
-Swagger UI for API testing
+Swagger UI for API testing .